ming-qiu/theia/README.md

 For issues or questions:
 1. Check this README's troubleshooting section
-2. Verify all prerequisites (Resolve running, project/timeline open)
+2. Verify all prerequisites (Resolve Studio running, project/timeline open)
 3. Confirm dependencies are installed (re-run installer if needed)

 ---

 ## License & Credits

-These scripts use the DaVinci Resolve API and require DaVinci Resolve to be installed and running.
+These scripts use the DaVinci Resolve API and require DaVinci Resolve Studio to be installed and running.